Havergal Brian

-The Composer of The Gothic - Havergal Brian
+Composer of The Gothic - Havergal Brian - a brief biography

 Born on January 29th, 1876, at 35 Ricardo Street, Dresden, Stoke-on-Trent.

-William was the second surviving son of a large family, the son of a potter's turner named Benjamin Brian and his wife Martha, (nee Watson), who first met when they were taking part in one of the Lichfield Diocesan Music Festivals as members of the choir.
+William was the second surviving son of a large family, the son of a potter's turner named Benjamin Brian and his wife Martha, (nee Watson).
+They first met when they were taking part in one of the Lichfield Diocesan Music Festivals as members of the choir.

-The name 'Havergal' was adopted by William in his teens, when he began to be known as a church organist.
+William adopted name Havergal in his teens, when he started being well known as a church organist.

 Here he rapidly made progress in his singing lessons, was accepted into the church choir and became solo boy.
-The school was famous a s a training- ground for cathedral singers.
-They encouraged Brian to learn to play the organ, and he was able to deputise by the time he left the school at the age of twelve.
+The school was famous as a training ground for cathedral singers.
+It encouraged Brian to learn to play the organ, and he was able to deputise by the time he left the school at the age of twelve.

-It was at St. James's that Brian's interest in music suddenly burst into flower.
+It was at St. James's that Brian's interest in music began to blossom.
 He attended as a chorister the Lichfield Diocesan Celebration for Queen Victoria's Golden Jubilee in 1887.
-The Dresden contingent of the choir occupied one of the transepts; before and around him stretched the thousand singer s and the orchestra, while above him rose the Gothic arches of the nave and chancel.
+The Dresden contingent of the choir occupied one of the transepts; before and around him stretched the thousand singers and the orchestra, while above him rose the Gothic arches of the nave and chancel.
 The boy was awe-struck, especially at the sonority.
 The principal musical work sung was a Te Deum by Albert, Prince Consort.

-This boyhood experience remained in Brian' s memory as a starting point towards the musical pilgrimage that was to lead to the Gothic Symphony, but it was a long journey of nearly thirty years.
+This experience remained in Brian' s memory as a starting point towards the musical pilgrimage that was to lead him to The Gothic Symphony, but it was a long journey of nearly thirty years.

-Extract from A Biography by Reginald Nettel, 1978 published in the Stoke Gothic Concert Programme - full text here> download pdf
+Edited extract from A Biography by Reginald Nettel, 1978 published in the Stoke Gothic Concert Programme - full text heredownload pdf

 Short biography of Havergal Brian here> on The Havergal Brian Society website